Culturally Responsive Anti-racist Equitable (CARE) - InFORMING

 - 10 mins

-- How Caregivers & Teachers Can Work Together: 5 Family Engagement Ideas (reading & video)
+- How Caregivers & Teachers Can Work Together: 5 Family Engagement Ideas (reading + video)

 - 60 mins

-- Reducing Barriers to Family Engagement (article)
+- Reducing Barriers to Family Engagement (toolkit)

-This reading from Panorama outlines ways school districts can understand and address common barriers to engagement with families.
+This toolkit from Panorama outlines ways school districts can understand and address common barriers to engagement with families.
 It also provides information on the Panorama Family-School Relationships Survey, which uses questions to identify what family members perceive as obstacles to engaging with their child’s school, schools can set goals and improve family-school partnerships in targeted, data-driven ways.